Skip to Content

 So you think donating water is a good idea, but it’s not the best use of your money.

-Clean water is usually brought in at the behest of the local government and response organizations help distribute it at local distribution centers.
+Clean water is usually brought in at the behest of the local government and relief workers help distribute it at local distribution centers.
 And those community organizations already know the most efficient way to distribute those items.
 So, it’s actually taken care of.

 If you donate some, it will take up a lot of space in a donation center, which may not actually have enough space to store it.
-They’re also heavy, so it’s hard to send them where they need to go.
+Cases of water also heavy, so it’s hard to send them where they need to go.

 If you’re donating to a local food pantry, bottled water is good.
 But if you’re not donating locally, it’s not your best choice.